 Thomas completed a teaching certificate and then went on to study at the University of Queensland, graduating fist-class with honors and a university medal in psychology.
 He subsequently completed research MS and PhD degrees in organizational and cognitive psychology.

 Phil Cheetham is currently the Senior Sport Technologist for the US Olympic Committee at the Olympic Training Center in Chula Vista, California.
-He works primarily with Track & Field, and Swimming.
+Sports he works with include track & field, golf, trampoline and swimming.

 Since 2004, Phil has been a co-owner of Advanced Motion Measurement, Inc. and Director of the TPI Biomechanics Advisory Board.
 Phil’s golf research includes original work on the X-Factor Stretch in 2000 which received second place in the Golf Magazine’s, Golf Science Prize.
-In 2008, he co-authored a validation study of the Kinematic Sequence published in “Science and Golf V”.
+In 2008, he co-authored a study of the Kinematic Sequence published in “Science and Golf V”.
+His PhD dissertation is “The Relationship of Club Handle Twist Velocity to Selected Biomechanical Characteristics of the Golf Drive”.

-Phil is an Olympian in Gymnastics, competing for Australia in Montreal, in 1976.
+Phil is an Olympian in Gymnastics, for Australia and was on the team for Montreal in 1976 and Moscow in 1980.
 He was also three times Australian National Gymnastics Champion.

-Phil received a Bachelor of Electrical Engineering (Honors) degree from the University of New South Wales, Sydney, Australia in 1977 and a Master of Science degree in Physical Education (Biomechanics) from Arizona State University in 1981 and is currently progressing part-time towards his PhD in Biomechanics also at ASU.
+Phil received a Bachelor of Electrical Engineering (Honors) degree from the University of New South Wales, Sydney, Australia in 1977, a Master of Science degree in Physical Education (Biomechanics) from Arizona State University in 1981 and a PhD in Exercise Science (Biomechanics) in 2014, also at ASU.

 Dr Martin Toms is a senior lecturer in sports coaching at the University of Birmingham in the UK.
 He is heavily involved in golf education and set up and manages the joint University and PGA (of GB&I) programme in Applied Golf Management in 2002.
 He has also been involved in golf education at an International and European level.